 - Buying a program means not knowing what is under the hood.
 One of the benefits of automating a strategy is that it forces the user to really know the ins and outs of the strategy.
 That benefit is lost when buying someone else's program.

 - The user will still face psychological pressures, such as wanting to intervene when the program is going well (protect profits) or doing poorly (protect capital).
 There is also the psychological pressure of deciding when it is the right time to intervene.

-Automated trading can be a beneficial and profitable skill to have, but typically this skill can't be purchased for a few dollars on the internet.
+Automated trading can be a beneficial and profitable skill to have, but typically it can't be purchased for a few dollars on the internet.
 Automated trading takes a lot of work and skill.
 To effectively create and maintain an EA, a trader needs both trading and programming knowledge.
 Robotic trading also requires time.
 It is not something to set and forget.
-It needs to be routinely checked and manual intervention may be required when random events occur or market conditions change.
+It needs to be routinely checked, and manual intervention may be required when random events occur or market conditions change.